 In the very near future, states like North Carolina and California plan to give pharmacists the ability to immunize children, assist patients in medication management and even write actual prescriptions fo patients who have received a definitive diagnosis from their doctor.

-Blame it on the big pharmacies’ desire to adopt a more integral role in patient care, says Kaiser Health Network, as well as to the recent decision by CVS Caremark to cease selling cigarettes and other tobacco products in an effort to improve their customers’ health.
+Blame it on the big pharmacies’ desire to adopt a more integral role in patient care, says Kaiser Health Network, as well as to the decision by CVS Caremark to cease selling cigarettes and other tobacco products in an effort to improve their customers’ health.
 However, KHN further noted that while some physicians do not support the expansion of pharmacist’s roles in managing patient medications, the American Medical Association does advocate for physician-led teams that heavily involve pharmacists.
 Alternately, the AMA but does not consider giving pharmacists prescription privileges the appropriate thing to do.

 Problems with Medical Billing